honey0219/LLM4HeG/README.md

+# LLM4HeG

-# Exploring the Potential of Large Language Models for Heterophilic Graphs
+The code and datasets used for our paper "Exploring the Potential of Large Language Models for Heterophilic Graphs" which is accepted by NAACL 2025.

 ## Data